Jennifer Connelly: Early life

-Jennifer Lynn Connelly was born on December 12, 1970, in Round Top, a hamlet in the town of Cairo, New York, United States.
+Jennifer Lynn Connelly was born on December 12, 1970, in Round Top, Cairo, New York.
 She is the only child of Ilene Carol (1942–2013), an antique dealer, and Gerard Connelly (died 2008), a clothing manufacturer.
 Ilene was Jewish and was educated at a yeshiva, while Gerard was a Catholic of Irish and Norwegian descent.
 Ilene's ancestors were Jewish emigrants from Poland and Russia.

-The family moved to the neighborhood of Brooklyn Heights, New York City, when Connelly was one year old, and she attended Saint Ann's School.
+The family moved to Brooklyn Heights, New York City, when Connelly was one year old.
+Later, she attended Saint Ann's School.
 Gerard suffered from asthma, so the family moved to the town of Woodstock in 1976 to escape the city smog.
 Four years later, they returned to Brooklyn Heights, and Connelly returned to Saint Ann's School.

 After graduating from high school in 1988, Connelly went to Yale University to study English literature.
-Connelly has described herself as a conscientious student who "wasn't really concerned with having a social life or sleeping or eating much.
+She has described herself as a conscientious student who "wasn't really concerned with having a social life or sleeping or eating much.
 I was really nerdy and pretty much stayed in the law school library, which is open 24 hours, most of the time I wasn't in class."
 After two years at Yale, she transferred to Stanford University to study drama.
-There, she trained with Roy London, Howard Fine, and Harold Guskin.
-Encouraged by Ilene and Gerard to continue with her film career, Connelly left college and returned to the film industry the same year.
-Ilene and Gerard divorced in 2000.
+There, Connelly trained with Roy London, Howard Fine, and Harold Guskin.
+Encouraged by her parents to continue with her film career, she left college and returned to the film industry the same year.
+Connelly's parents divorced in 2000.